dpw1/youtube-filter/README.md

 ## Features

 - Real-time filtering
-- Loaded only at youtube search page
+- Loaded only at youtube search page to keep your browsing experience fast
 - Simple yet user friendly interface
 - Removed videos are subtly animated